 It will then set the correct and most suitable de-emphasis filters, which lower the noise of the audio.

-The audio quality amplifies your gaming audio, making it seem like you are there in real life!
+The audio quality amplifies your gaming audio, making it seem like you’re there in real life!

 Sound gives you an advantage in first-person shooting games like Valorant, Call of Duty, and Battlefield; since hearing the enemy team tells you where they are.

-You can use it on any game, for that matter, as it enhances the experience altogether!
+You can use it in any game, for that matter, as it enhances the experience altogether!

-With the Mojo, “clutch” final moments are sure to come your way!
+With the Mojo, “clutch” final moments will come your way!

-However, the unit does not come with a manual but may be read here.
+I was disappointed that the unit doesn’t come with a manual, but you can read it here.

 Other Accessories By Chord

-Chord Electronics is rather clever with their cable marketing, as they offer you supplementary cords and other necessities you may need for the unit, all within the official Mojo Cable Pack.
+Chord Electronics is rather clever with its cable marketing, as they offer you supplementary cords and other necessities you may need for the unit, all within the official Mojo Cable Pack.

 This pack includes the Poly and the Mojo case!
 Let’s take a look at them!